Chirag4452/lgarena-lp/DESIGN_SYSTEM.md

 </div>
 ```

-This design system ensures consistency, maintainability, and a professional appearance across the entire LG&T Play Arena website while remaining flexible for future enhancements.
+This design system ensures consistency, maintainability, and a professional appearance across the entire LG87 Play Arena website while remaining flexible for future enhancements.